jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

 ### 94 Effect of levy
 Where a levy is imposed under this Part, the following provisions apply:
-  (a) every person responsible for paying the levy to the management agency shall do so; and (b) the management agency may recover the levy from any person responsible for paying it as a debt due in a court of competent jurisdiction.
+  (a) every person responsible for paying the levy to the management agency shall do so; and (b) the management agency May recover the levy from any person responsible for paying it as a debt due in a court of competent jurisdiction.
-  (c) the levy may be spent by the management agency only for those purposes set out in the levy order made under section 90.
+  (c) the levy May be spent by the management agency only for those purposes set out in the levy order made under section 90.

 ### 95 Financial provisions
 (1) As soon as practicable after the end of a financial year during which a levy has been paid to a management agency under a pest management strategy, the management agency shall prepare in respect of the year—